 Second, the natural world contains countless adaptations with potential relevance to human health.

-“Not only have Natterson-Horowitz and Bower presented a very credible argument for collaboration between disciplines, but they have done so in a most entertaining and beautifully written manner”
+“Not only have Natterson-Horowitz and Bowers presented a very credible argument for collaboration between disciplines, but they have done so in a most entertaining and beautifully written manner”

 — New York Journal of Books

 “Zoobiquity is full of fascinating stories of intersection between human and non-human medicine—fish that faint; dinosaur cancers; human treatments that cure dogs of melanoma; lessons from adolescent elephant behavior that explain human teenagers.
 I was beguiled.”